• About

 The ongoing pandemic has highlighted the need for nations to enhance their abilities to prevent, detect, and respond to all manner of biological threats, whether natural, accidental or deliberate.
 In this context, Canada’s Weapons Threat Reduction Program supported the development of Biosecurity Central, a new publicly available web-based library that helps users find relevant and reliable sources of information for key areas of biosecurity.
 The site aims to widely disseminate and share knowledge to help advance biosafety and biosecurity.
 The library is a searchable and filterable database designed to enable ready access to biosafety and biosecurity resources from around the globe, published by governmental, international, and non-governmental organizations.

-The Netherland's National Institute for Public Health and the Environment produced a short animated video providing clarity on the concepts of dual-use, dual-use research, dual-use material, dual-use research of concern (DURC), gain-of-function research and export control, and how the different definitions are used.
+The Netherland's National Institute for Public Health and the Environment produced a short animated video (English) providing clarity on the concepts of dual-use, dual-use research, dual-use material, dual-use research of concern (DURC), gain-of-function research and export control, and how the different definitions are used.
+The video is also available in Spanish and French.

 UNODC launched a new website on the International Convention for the Suppression of Acts of Nuclear Terrorism (ICSANT).
 The website, which is available in all six UN official languages, is intended to serve as a repository of all available resources and relevant information on the convention.